 "I was always kind of a tomboy.
 In the mid 70’s, I was one of four female boat racers in the Northern California Powerboat Association.
 In the 90’s, when I moved to San Francisco, I hung out in bars and played darts.
 It was mostly men playing at the time.
 Sometimes men would come up and challenge me and try to win the board, but I was a good player, and then I would beat them!” – E.F., 70-year-old retiree, San Francisco, CA, 2017

-If I could sum up the last twenty years of my life in one piece, it’s inside this series.
-It represents all of my life’s mess.
-This piece shares all the pushing and pulling, and trying so hard to force things to be a certain way, only to wake up one day and realize that my shoes fit fine.
-I wish I could go in to all the different layers of this piece, but you'd need to listen to my life story.
-What I can say is these images and collages were shot and created in the years just before and immediately after I came out as gay.
+If I could sum up the last twenty years of my life, it’s inside this series.
+These images and collages were shot and created in the years just before and immediately after I came out as queer.
 It’s very much my personal coming out piece, yet it represents so much more.